 - The Kyiv Opera and Ballet Theatre

 I will probably also get out of town and visit Babiy Yar, a ravine where 60 000 people were executed during World War II, and of course Chernobyl.

 If I bring my daughters, I will probably also check out the Children’s Railway, an educational remnant of the country’s Soviet past.
 It’s not a model, but a narrow gauge railway for real train travel.
 This is where teenagers learnt the professions of the railway.
-Today, it’s more of an entertaining outing, I expect, but children (9 – 15) still work as train drivers and conductors.
+Today, it’s more of an entertaining outing, I expect.
+Children (9 – 15) still work as train drivers and conductors.